Ed.D. in Organizational Leadership

 New Student Orientation

-To acquaint students with the unique technology and instructional practices of the doctoral program, students will be required to complete a Doctoral Boot Camp prior to the first Immersion.
-The Doctoral Boot Camp is a mandatory induction program designed for candidates to gain pertinent knowledge and skills needed to be successful in the EDOL program.
+To acquaint students with the doctoral program, students will be required to complete a Doctoral Boot Camp (orientation) prior to the first immersion.
+The Doctoral Boot Camp is a mandatory induction program designed for candidates to gain pertinent knowledge and skills needed to be successful in the Ed.D. program.
 The Boot Camp experience is online.
-Students will complete portions of the orientation in Blackboard as well as attending a live online training the Friday before the beginning of their first Immersion.
-Attendance is mandatory.
+Students will complete this orientation in the Learning Management System (LMS) upon admission to the program.

 Degree Requirements